Confy-Code/The_Gym_Notes/EcmaScript_6.md

 9. JS classes - use static functions for comparing the obj of the same class
 > When defining functions in the class we do not use `function` keyword.
+Using it results into Syntax error
 ```javascript
 class Person {
   constructor(name) {